ARDENNES MOUNTAIN BEER TOUR

 Ardennes Mountain Beer Tour Itinerary ‘26

-Day One • Durbuy The tour begins at 10 a.m. at Brewery & Hotel Het Anker in Mechelen ( Guido Gezellelaan 49), which makes it a great place to stay in your days before the tour.
+Day One, Wed.
+May 6 • Aubel The tour begins at 10 a.m. at Brewery & Hotel Het Anker in Mechelen ( Guido Gezellelaan 49), which makes it a great place to stay in your days before the tour.
 We board our coach at 10:15 then immediately depart for Castle Brewery Ter Dolen for a tour and lunch with vegetable soup and charcuterie.
 You may have never heard of this brewery, but I guarantee you will be impressed by their award-winning beers.
-From there we continue to Wallonia, the French speaking region of Belgium, where we check into 5-star boutique Hotel Sanglier in the extremely charming village of Durbuy.
-(Lunch #1)

-Day Two • Durbuy Today, you’ll have some free time to explore and really soak in the charming atmosphere of Durbuy with all its shops and cozy restaurants.
-If the Ourthe River is high enough, optional kayaking can be arranged.
+Day Four, Sat.
+May 9 • Durbuy Today, you’ll have some free time to explore and really soak in the charming atmosphere of Durbuy with all its shops and cozy restaurants.
+If the Ourthe River is high enough, optional kayaking can be arranged and is included in the tour.
 So, bring clothing and footwear appropriate for kayaking.
-This is an easy river to kayak and takes only a couple hours.
+This is an easy river to kayak and takes less than three hours.
 It’s fun to bring some beer to drink along the way.
-If we don’t kayak, I’ll lead an optional walking tour at 10 a.m. to show you the view from up on the hill above the town and some points of interest in town.

 Lunch is on your own.
 Durbuy is a great town to settle on to the terrace of a beer cafe and people watch.
 There’s also a topiary park to visit.